 5. Guarantee privacy

 Make sure privacy is maintained, since employees can sometimes think they might get into trouble for the answers they give, and that they can honestly give their opinion.
 Make sure to communicate that the survey cannot be traced back to an individual employee, and clearly explain that their privacy will be maintained.
 Whenever possible also let the survey be conducted and analysed by a person, or team, that has a neutral character and is trusted throughout the workplace.
-You can use the CheckMarket tool to easily make surveys anonymous.
+You can use the CheckMarket tool to easily de-identify your surveys.

 6. Involve employees